bankswe-portfolio/tech-writing-portfolio/docs/about/about.md

 ## Background

 I’m a technical writer and former research engineer with experience across developer SDKs, APIs, avionics standards, biomedical platforms, and defense-adjacent systems.
 That combination of writing practice and engineering depth shapes the way I approach documentation: understand the system first, then make it understandable to someone else.

-If you want the credential view, use the [resume link on the homepage](../).